 What if we told you there’s no need to battle Mother Nature daily in your garden?
-What if instead she could do your work for you?
+What if instead, she could do your work for you?
 Do-Nothing gardening does just that.
 An almost wild, fully organic garden that basically cares for itself.
 No digging either!
 This is not to say the whole thing will just spring in your backyard by the power of wishful thinking.
-With a little know-how a proper start will do the rest.
+With a little know-how, a proper start will do the rest.

 No-dig gardening is a non-cultivation method of organic gardening.
 Masanobu Fukuoka, a Japanese farmer and philosopher, is considered the original pioneer of the method, starting his research in 1938 and later in 1975 published the book The One-Straw Revolution as a result of his studies.

-Fukuoka also describes his method as “do-nothing farming”, which relates to avoiding to use artificial fertilisers and tools.
-You still have to put effort, but a different kind.
-Fukuoka saw farming both as a way to produce food and a spiritual approach to life.
+Fukuoka also describes his method as “do-nothing farming”, which relates to avoiding the use of artificial fertilisers and gardening tools.
+You still have to put effort, but a different kind of effort.

-Do-Nothing farming works in conjunction with the biodiversity of the area you are farming in, and is supposed to help the complexity of both flora and fauna with the mind of creating a working ecosystem inside your garden.
+Do-Nothing farming works in conjunction with the biodiversity of the area you are farming in and is supposed to help the complexity of both flora and fauna with the mind of creating a working ecosystem inside your garden.

 Fukuoka was convinced that this method of gardening can reverse water pollution, soil erosion, and biodiversity loss, at the same time providing sufficient amounts of food.
 While that is completely true, Do-Nothing Gardening can’t be replicated on an industrial scale.

 No-Dig gardening was popularised in Australia thanks to Esther Deans in the same period as when Fukuoka’s book came out.
 She wrote No-Dig Gardening and Leaves of Life.
-Esther travelled all around Australia to actively teach this method of gardening, including promoting it to people with special needs, and emphasising the necessity to maintain water quality.
+Esther travelled all around Australia to actively teach this method of gardening, including promoting it to people with special needs and emphasising the necessity to maintain water quality.

 Although many of the described plant varieties and practices in The One Straw Revolution relate tightly to the conditions in the author’s home region, the philosophy and principles have been used extensively all around the world to great effects.